It results from recombinant DNA technology, where the amino acid B28, which is usually proline, is replaced by aspartate.

 Before biosynthetic human recombinant analogs were available, porcine insulin was chemically converted to human insulin.

-Chemical modifications of the amino acid side chains were made at the N-terminus and / or the C-terminus in order to alter the ADME (absorption, distribution, metabolism and excretion) characteristics of the analog.
+Chemical modifications of the amino acid side chains were made at the N-terminus and the C-terminus to alter the analog’s ADME (absorption, distribution, metabolism, and excretion) characteristics.

-Semisynthetic insulins were used clinically for a time based on chemical modification of animal insulins, for example Novo Nordisk porcine insulin, enzymatically converts ‘human’ insulin to semisynthetic insulin by removing the amino acid that varies from the human variety, and chemically adding the amino acid human.
+Semisynthetic insulins were used clinically based on chemical modification of animal insulins; for example, Novo Nordisk porcine insulin enzymatically converts ‘human’ insulin to semisynthetic insulin removing the amino acid that varies from the human variety and chemically adding the amino acid human.

-Unmodified normal insulin is soluble at physiological pH.
-Analogs have been created that have a shifted isoelectric point such that they exist in a solubility equilibrium in which most precipitate, but slowly dissolve in the bloodstream and is eventually excreted by the kidneys.
+Unmodified regular insulin is soluble at physiological pH.
+Analogs have been created that have a shifted isoelectric point.
+They exist in a solubility equilibrium in which most precipitate but slowly dissolve in the bloodstream and are eventually excreted by the kidneys.

-These insulin analogs are used to replace basal insulin level and can be effective for up to 24 hours.
+These insulin analogs are used to replace basal insulin levels and can be effective for up to 24 hours.

-However, some insulin analogues, such as insulin detemir, bind to albumin rather than fat like previous varieties of insulin, and the results of long-term use (for example, more than 10 years) are not currently available but they are necessary to assess clinical benefit.
+However, some insulin analogs, such as insulin detemir, bind to albumin rather than fat like previous insulin varieties.
+Long-term use results (for example, more than ten years) are not currently available.
+Still, they are necessary to assess clinical benefits.

-Unmodified human and porcine insulins tend to complex with zinc in the blood, forming hexamers.
-Insulin in the form of a hexamer will not bind to its receptors, so the hexamer has to slowly equilibrate in its monomers to be biologically useful.
+Unmodified human and porcine insulins tend to be complex with zinc in the blood, forming hexamers.
+Insulin in hexamer form will not bind to its receptors, so the hexamer has to equilibrate in its monomers to be biologically functional slowly.